RobertVFrazier/Chess_Paths/README.md

 is right there in the name of the app, so that needs to happen.)

 <h2>MVP features not done:</h2>

-Save/load game, with sign up/log in for users to keep their games separate from those others have saved.
-This is where the back-end database comes in.

 Keyboard controls for those not using the mouse.